-According to the responses from surveys of home and host supervisors conducted by the Committee in 2011 and 2012, several supervisory colleges, in practice, share key information such as risk assessments, group strategic plans, results of stress tests, liquidity profiles and group capital plans.
-The survey results also indicated some examples of good practices to enhance the effectiveness and efficiency of information-sharing.
+In 2011 and 2012 the Committee surveyed home and host supervisors about supervisory college practices.
+Effective practices highlighted in survey responses are reflected throughout these revised principles, The resulted indicated that several college practices share key information such as risk assessments, group strategic plans, results of stress tests, liquidity profiles and group capital plans.
+The survey results also provided some examples of good practices that home supervisors might find useful in enhancing the effectiveness and efficiency of information-sharing among college members.

 - Thematic discussions.
 Thematic discussion of specific topics (eg AML, operational risk), along with more common topics such as capital positions and profit-and-loss results allow for close scrutiny and in-depth understanding of relevant issues that concern college members. - College newsletters.
 At least one home supervisor develops and circulates a quarterly college newsletter to host supervisors for improved information flow between home and host supervisors.
-It covers the bank's strategic or organisational changes, financial situation and outlook, risk status, information regarding recent audits, and regulatory and economic capital positions. - Supervisory methods and current status of the bank's local subsidiaries/branches.
-At the initial meetings of several colleges, home and host supervisors shared the methodologies used in their supervisory frameworks, including risk assessment methods, to enhance mutual understanding of the different approaches.
-Updates were also provided on home and host supervisory frameworks as well as the bank's risk profile and existing concerns over bank subsidiaries and branches located in host jurisdictions.
+It covers the bank's strategic and organisational changes, financial situation and outlook, risk status, information regarding recent audits and regulatory and economic capital positions. - Supervisory methods and current status of the bank's local subsidiaries/branches.
+At the initial meetings of several colleges, home and host supervisors share the methodologies used in their supervisory frameworks, including risk assessment methods, to enhance mutual understanding of the different approaches.
+Updates are also provided on home and host supervisory frameworks as well as the bank's risk profile and prevailing concerns about bank subsidiaries and branches located in host jurisdictions.